LarsNorlander/dev-diary/general.md

 ## September 23, 2018

 I really have no real excuse this day around.
 It was a nice bright day so I decided to go around Gothenburg and enjoy the rare clear day.

+## September 24, 2018

+Today was mostly code exams, meetings, and emails.
+I have a meeting for tomorrow and we'll see just how many emails.
+Maybe I could squeeze in just a bit of reading before collapsing into the bed?